GPUOpen-Tools/radeon_gpu_profiler/docs/source/Barriers.rst

 The summary at the top left of the UI quickly lets the developer know if there is an issue with barrier usage in the frame.
+When calculating the percentage, only portions of a barrier's duration which are not overlapped by one or more events from any queue are taken into consideration.
+For instance, if a barrier has a duration of 100 ns, but 80 ns of that barrier's duration are overlapped by other events (on the same queue or on a different queue), then only 20 ns of that particular barrier contributes to the percentage calculation.
-In the case above the barrier usage is taking up 0% of the frame.
+In the case shown above, the barrier usage is taking up 0% of the frame.

 This summary also displays the average number of barriers per draw or dispatch and the average number of